 - How many clients does your average personal trainer see per day?

-- What is the split in revenue between the club and the personal trainer?
-Tip 50/ 50 is usually average.
+- What is the split in revenue between the gym and the personal trainer?
+Tip: 50/ 50 is usually average.

-- Are personal trainers only paid when doing personal training or is there an hourly wage also?
+- Are personal trainers only paid when doing personal training, or is there an hourly salary also?

 - Do personal trainers with more fitness certs make more money per client?

 - Are your fitness trainers employees or independent contractors?
 (If yes you should have personal trainer liablity insurance)

 - Do I need personal trainer liability insurance?